t0gun/blog/content/posts/optimizing-slice-lookups-with-Go-maps-a-case-study-tobiloba-aramide-ogundiyan.md

 Since email is usually the first thing I check in the morning, it made sense to deliver only the information I actually care about — straight to my inbox

-I’ve built the different parts of the program into packages, and now it was time to tie everything together in `main.go`.The API returns **all** matches for the day — but I only care about a handful of teams.
+I’ve built the different parts of the program into packages, and now it was time to tie everything together in `main.go`.
+The API returns **all** matches for the day — but I only care about a handful of teams.
 So I needed a way to **filter** just the relevant fixtures from the API response.
 Here’s what I started with.